Copperas Cove, Texas: Local government

 Copperas Cove has a council–manager municipal government.
 Residents elect a mayor and seven council members to three-year terms, with a two-term limit.
 The city council appoints a city manager, who handles the administrative functions of the municipal government.
 The current mayor is Dan Yancey.
 Elected On November 2, 2021, Inaugurated On November 16, 2021.

 According to the city's 2009 Comprehensive Annual Financial Report Fund Financial Statements, the city's various funds had $16.8 million in revenues, $26.7 million in expenditures, $15.8 million in total assets, $2.7 million in total liabilities, and $20.0 million in investments.

-The structure of the management and coordination of city services is:

 County government

-At the county level, Copperas Cove votes for Coryell County Commissioner seats 1, 2, 3, and 4, which are currently held by Jack Wall, Daren Moore, Don Jones, Wyllis Ament, respectively.
-The County Judge is John E. Firth.
+At the county level, Copperas Cove votes for Coryell County Commissioner seats 1, 2, 3, and 4, which are currently held by Kyle Matthews, Scott Weddle, Ryan Basham, and Keith Taylor, respectively.
+The County Judge is Roger Miller.
 Parts of Copperas Cove fall into Lampasas and Bell counties, and are represented by those county officials.